Upcoming Events| Ongoing Programs| Supply Drives| Community Partners

 At Bet Torah, this means we cannot hold ourselves at arm’s length from those who are in need.
 Our work requires connecting with people who are vulnerable, listening to the stories that they share, and standing up for their needs.

 Social Action at Bet Torah is diverse and layered.
-There are four separate initiatives or committees which function separately but work cooperatively.
+There are three separate initiatives or committees which function separately but work cooperatively.

-They are the Social Justice, Caring Committee, Community Service, and Interfaith Working Group.
+They are the Social Justice, Community Service, and Interfaith Working Group.

 “You are not obligated to complete the work, but neither are you free to desist from it (2:21).”
 Pirkei Avot